jackyzha0/quartz/content/Knowledge/Business/Leadership.md

 title: Leadership
 ---

-Uważam że każdy z nas jest lub powinien być liderem dla siebie i innych.
-Niewiele wspólnego ma z tym nasze stanowisko czy pozycja społeczna.
-Dodatkowo nawet najwięksi liderzy powinni być gotowi na to aby podążyć za innymi w chwili gdy jest to konieczne.
+I believe that each of us is or should be a leader for ourselves and others.
+It has little to do with our position or social standing.
+Additionally, even the greatest leaders should be willing to follow others when necessary.

-Więcej o byciu liderem dla samego siebie napisałem w jednym z moich artykułów: [Jakim liderem jesteś...dla samego siebie?](https://www.linkedin.com/pulse/jakim-liderem-jeste%C5%9Bdla-samego-siebie-adam-gospodarczyk-/)
+I wrote more about being a leader for yourself in one of my articles: [Jakim liderem jesteś...dla samego siebie?](https://www.linkedin.com/pulse/jakim-liderem-jeste%C5%9Bdla-samego-siebie-adam-gospodarczyk-/)

-Leadershipu uczę się aktywnie każdego dnia.
-Dużą rolę w tym obszarze odegrały osoby takie jak [[Knowledge/People/Jocko Willink]] czy [[Simon Sinek]] a nawet filmy takie jak A Faster Horse czy Ocean Ognia.
+I am actively learning leadership every day.
+People like [[Knowledge/People/Jocko Willink]] and [[Simon Sinek]] and even movies like A Faster Horse and Ocean of Fire have played a big role in this area.

-## Książki
+## Books
 - [[Knowledge/Books/Leaders Eat Last]]
 - [[Knowledge/Books/The Infinite Game]]
 - [[Knowledge/Books/Extreme Ownership]]